PodlesnyJakub/preact-router-redux/README.md

 #### How do I access router state in a container component?

-React Router [provides route information via a route component's props](https://github.com/reactjs/react-router/blob/latest/docs/Introduction.md#getting-url-parameters).
+Preact Router provides route information via a route component's props [as does React Router](https://github.com/reactjs/react-router/blob/latest/docs/Introduction.md#getting-url-parameters).
 This makes it easy to access them from a container component.
-When using [react-redux](https://github.com/reactjs/react-redux) to `connect()` your components to state, you can access the router's props from the [2nd argument of `mapStateToProps`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options):
+When using [preact-redux](https://github.com/developit/preact-redux) to `connect()` your components to state, you can access the router's props from the 2nd argument of `mapStateToProps`, [and similarly on react-redux](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options):

 ```js
 function mapStateToProps(state, ownProps) {